krishnapatel02/CS472FinalProject/README.md

 This project based on a contest on Kaggle: Making Graphs Accessible ([link](https://www.kaggle.com/competitions/benetech-making-graphs-accessible/)), and the dataset is taken from Kaggle ([link](https://www.kaggle.com/competitions/benetech-making-graphs-accessible/data)).
+The implementation is done using PyTorch and other machine learning libraries.

 <br>